Robert Kiddey (1900 - 1984)

 In 2024, a decision was made to house the sculptures in front of the NSDC council offices, Castle House, so they can be seen by the public and are connected to an important civil building and hopefully mark the start of a new art trail around Newark Town centre. (they will also be covered by the CCTV there) and reduced risk of vandalism.
 It would aslo be a welcoming site for peope stepping off the train into Newark to see such Dramatic pieces of Art

 The importance of art and heritage to a community cannot be overstated.
-While opinions on the use of funds may vary, it is crucial to understand the facts and the impact of such projects.
+While opinions on the stones may vary, it is crucial to understand the man behind the sculptures.
 Art matters, and the influence of a prominent local sculptor should be embraced.
 The decision to display the Kiddey Sculptures publicly will hopefully bring new visitors to the town and highlight the importance of local art and heritage, even inspire future generations through expressive art.

 Kiddey's influence extends beyond his lifetime, inspiring future generations of artists and enriching the cultural fabric of Newark.